qeesung/gitaly/doc/observibility.md

 ## Drop-down values

-At the top of most of our Grafana dashboards you find drop-down menus for GRPC method names, Prometheus jobs etc. The possible values in these drop-downs are defined with Prometheus queries.
+At the top of most of our Grafana dashboards you will find drop-down menus for GRPC method names, Prometheus jobs etc. The possible values in these drop-downs are defined with Prometheus queries.
 To see or change these queries, go into the dashboard's global settings (the gear icon at the